 Turtle Power: The Definitive History of the Teenage Mutant Ninja Turtles is a DVD documentary from Paramount Pictures, released in 2014.
 It covers every topic of TMNT lore like the comic book origins of Mirage’s Kevin Eastman and Peter Laird.
 Or how uncomfortable the turtle suits were for the actors in the motion pictures released in the 90s.

 Teenage Mutant Ninja Turtles is one of the most legendary hallmarks of the later 20th century and beyond.
-From the adults whose childhood thrived on the cartoons and movies to the fervor of today’s initiated youth.
+From the adults whose childhood thrived on these cartoons and movies, to the fervor of today’s initiated.
 Almost everybody knows of them and most likely is cool with them in some form, maybe even have a favorite turtle–mine’s Donatello.
-Anyway, I took up the bo staff of this cultural journey and I’ve got some gems for you right now.
+Anyway, I took up the bo staff of this cultural journey and I’ve got some gems for you: right now.

 Turtle Power: Go, Ninja, Go, Ninja, Go

 You might make the leap that TMNT sold out when Turtles went big.
 This is not that scenario though.
-Everybody loves the turtles.
+Everybody loves Teenage Mutant Ninja Turtles–well, a lot of people at least.
 Even now, maybe even more.
-That’s a major theme in the documentary.
+This documentary makes an effort at conveying just how much you can’t believe how MUCH people love this franchise.

 It’s kind of like “I love this idea, but what is this even.”
 If you’re not too familiar with the TMNT lore, it’s a story about four teenagers (or turtles depending on your chronology/source) who come across a mutant ooze that turns them into large muscular turtles.